Jebena: Appearance

 The jebena has a long, neck-like spout, and a handle to pour with.
 The base of the jebena is normally large and circular, with a flat bottom so that it can balance on the surfaces without falling over.
 The top of the jebena is usually curved so that pouring in water and coffee grounds is easier.
 The neck of the spout in the jebena is intentionally very narrow, acting as a strainer so no grounds come out when pouring the coffee, so that the coffee requires less straining through a sieve.

 It is normally placed on a small decorative cloth throne or on hay to stop its base, which has usually just been exposed to flames, from burning anything.
 There is also normally a plug at the top, made of cloth, straw or clay, to stop any water from spilling out.
 More modern jebena's may be made of porcelain or metal, resembling a more traditional western coffee pot.
 The size of the jebena is usually approximately 20-45 cm tall.
 This is because it is normal to refill the jebena and brew more coffee multiple times in one coffee ceremony, so a large pot is not required.

-The appearance of the jebena differs slightly, depending on the regions of Ethiopia and East Africa.
-Most commonly, it will be made of locally sourced clay by an elderly female.
-Villages often specialise in making specific types of jebenas, as well as the cup used in the bunna, known as the 'sini'.
-Ornate decorations, such as gold or silver plating, and decorative painting are also common where the jebena is used as status or social symbol in Ethiopian society.
-These styles of decorations are usually reserved for the upper class and royalty.
-Other decorations consist of painting the outside with different, bright, colours or traditional dot paintings.
+The appearance of the jebena differs slightly between the regions of Ethiopia and East Africa; villages will often specialize in crafting jebenas of their own signature shape.
+Most commonly, jebenas are made of locally sourced clay collected by female elders.
+Among the upper class and royalty, gold and silver plating is also common, reflecting the usage of the jebena as a status or social symbol in Ethiopian society.
+Other decorations include the painting of the outside either with bright and varied colours or with traditional dot paintings.

 Regional variations also exist, with different main styles, the Ethiopian and the Eritrean: